-The principal goal of the Brandeis/Al-Quds partnership's administrative exchanges is to help build Al-Quds University's administrative capacity, and to model collaborative university planning.
-Through a series of personnel exchanges between the two universities, Al-Quds administrators and faculty are studying Brandeis operations and developing strategies to strengthen Al-Quds systems and operations.
-These exchanges comprise two distinct project areas: Administration and Finance and Communications.
-In addition, a third project area in continuing education is being considered.
+The principal goal of the Brandeis/Al-Quds partnership's administrative exchanges was to help build Al-Quds University's administrative capacity, and to model collaborative university planning.
+Through a series of personnel exchanges between the two universities, Al-Quds administrators and faculty were studying Brandeis operations and developing strategies to strengthen Al-Quds systems and operations.
+These exchanges comprised two distinct project areas: Administration and Finance and Communications.
+In addition, a third project area in continuing education was being considered.

-Each project has begun with a short-term visit by Brandeis personnel to Al-Quds to conduct in-depth assessments of Al-Quds systems and policies.
+Each project began with a short-term visit by Brandeis personnel to Al-Quds to conduct in-depth assessments of Al-Quds systems and policies.
 These visits were followed by extended residencies by Al-Quds personnel at Brandeis, to allow them to observe Brandeis' business processes and systems and, in some cases, enroll in specialized courses.
-These residencies enabled Al-Quds officials to create strategic institutional improvement plans that they will implement upon their return to Al-Quds.
+These residencies enabled Al-Quds officials to create strategic institutional improvement plans that they planned to implement upon their return to Al-Quds.

-In addition to furthering the immediate goals of the partnership, administrative exchanges offer staff and faculty at Brandeis and Al-Quds the opportunity to establish and maintain long-lasting connections.
-We hope that such connections will generate future collaboration and projects and foster greater understanding between the campus communities and the university's wider communities.
+In addition to furthering the immediate goals of the partnership, administrative exchanges offered staff and faculty at Brandeis and Al-Quds the opportunity to establish and maintain long-lasting connections.
+We hoped that such connections would generate future collaboration and projects and foster greater understanding between the campus communities and the university's wider communities.